 - Use prepaid packages, and in doing so accept payments before specific charges are added,and leave those payments as credits in the patients' accounts.
 Payments are then applied to specific charges when those charges are added to the patient's account as the patient comes in for specific pre-paid services or products.
 AND

-- Pay commissions/ compensate staff members based on how much income they are responsible for generating.
+- Pay commissions/ revenue sharing/ or compensate staff members based on how much income they are responsible for generating.